Katsuyori Shibata: Mixed martial arts career

 Shibata debuted in mixed martial arts on May 15, 2004, at JF Jungle Fights 2 where he defeated Webster Dauphiney by an arm triangle choke in Round 1.
 Shibata returned to MMA in 2007 where he joined the Fighting and Entertainment Group (FEG) promoted K-1 Hero's, in his K-1 Hero's debut on March 12, 2007, at Hero's 8, he defeated Yoshihisa Yamamoto by TKO in 9 seconds.
 After two victories, Shibata went on a five fight losing streak.
 He lost to Ralek Gracie at K-1 Hero's: Middleweight Tournament Opening Round by submitting to an armbar.
 Shibata then lost to Kazushi Sakuraba at K-1 Hero's Tournament Final once again submitting to an armbar.
 Shibata fought his last K-1 Hero's fight at K-1 Olympia Hero'S 2007 in Korea on October 28, 2007, against Heo Min Seok.
 Shibata lost the fight by TKO in the 2nd round.

 In 2008, Shibata began fighting for FEG's new organization: Dream.
 His first fight at Dream was a loss to Jason "Mayhem" Miller at Dream 3 by TKO.
 His next fight was against Yoshihiro Akiyama losing to him by Submission.
 Shibata then fought at Deep where he drew with Yasuhito Namekawa at Deep: 38 Impact.
 He then lost to Hayato Sakurai by TKO at Dynamite!!
 2008.
 In a shocking start, Shibata charged across the ring and almost fell through the ropes when Sakurai dodged him, and then unloaded all his offensive with the intention to end the fight early, but Hayato took him down and punished him methodically until the stoppage.

 After going winless for two years, Shibata would score his biggest victory to date at Dream 8 when he defeated Ikuhisa Minowa by Unanimous Decision.
-Later that year at Dream 12, he defeated fellow New Japan Pro-Wrestling alumni: Tokimitsu Ishizawa by TKO.
+Later that year at Dream 12, he defeated fellow New Japan Pro-Wrestling alumni Tokimitsu Ishizawa by TKO.
 At Dynamite!!
 2009, Shibata lost to Hiroshi Izumi by unanimous decision.

 Shibata returned to Deep for two appearances in 2010.
 On June 6, 2010, he lost to Young Choi by unanimous decision.
 On October 24, he then faced Deep Light Heavyweight Champion Yoshiyuki Nakanishi at Deep: 50th Impact which he lost by TKO.

 His most recent fight was a defeat to Ryuta Sakurai via TKO on August 26, 2011, at Deep: 55 Impact.

 Championships and accomplishments

 Shibata is a three-time NEVER Openweight Champion.

-Shibata is a one-time AEW World Trios Champion.